jazlab/Maze_Task_2022/README.md

 This repo contains data and code for the following paper:

- our maze-solving project (Jason Li, Nick
-Watters, Yingting Wang, Hansem Sohn, & Mehrdad Jazayeri, 2022).
+Modeling Human Eye Movements with Neural Networks in a Maze-Solving Task (Jason Li, Nicholas Watters, Sandy Wang, Hansem Sohn, Mehrdad Jazayeri, 2022)

 ## Dependencies